Skip to main content

 To help debug and monitor Serve applications, Ray integrates with OpenTelemetry to facilitate exporting traces to external tracing backends.

-To learn more about how to add tracing into your Serve application, look at the tracing guide.
+To learn more about how to add tracing into your Serve app, see the tracing guide.

 More info